zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 Add Eureka discovery parameters to your service.

-Eureka discovery service parameters are included in the following snippet:
+Eureka discovery service parameters are presented in the following snippet:

 ```
 discoveryServiceUrls: